 Why wouldn’t you want a financial buffer to fulfill your dreams?
 Are you too afraid to ask?

 Recommendation For Leaving A Job

 If you want to leave a job you no longer enjoy, I negotiating a severance instead of quitting.
-If you negotiate a severance like I did back in 2012, you not only get a severance check, but potentially subsidized healthcare, deferred compensation, and worker training.
-Since you got laid off, you’re also eligible for up to 27 weeks of unemployment benefits.
+If you negotiate a severance like I did back in 2012, you can get a severance check, and potentially subsidized healthcare, deferred compensation, and worker training.
+When you get laid off, you’re also eligible for unemployment benefits.
 Having a financial runway is huge during your transition period.

 Conversely, if you quit your job you get nothing.
 Check out, How To Engineer Your Layoff: Make A Small Fortune By Saying Goodbye, on how to negotiate a severance.
-I first published the book in 2012 and have since expanded it to 180 pages from 100 pages in the 3rd edition thanks to tremendous reader feedback and successful case studies.
+I first published the book in 2012 and have recently expanded it to over 200 pages with new resources, strategies, and additional case studies thanks to tremendous reader feedback.

-Start your own business: Take matters into your own hand and start your own business online!
+Take matters into your own hand and start your own business online!
 It used to cost a fortune and a lot of employees to start your business.
 Now you can start it for next to nothing with Bluehost.
 Brand yourself online, connect with like-minded people, find new consulting gigs, and potentially make a good amount of income online one day by selling your product or recommending other great products.

 Not a day goes by where I’m not thankful for starting Financial Samurai in 2009.
 I have maximum freedom now thanks to working on my side-hustle while working for 2.5 years.
 You never know where your journey will take you!

-Updated for 2020 and beyond.
+Updated for 2021 and beyond.